johnteee/teaGui-Lua/README.md

 # What is teaGUI?

-It's inspired by [Imgui in C by Jari Kompp][Sol], and implemented with simple OO in Lua, and has been add more useful ideas,and more flexible than original Imgui.
+It's inspired by [Imgui in C by Jari Kompp][Sol], and implemented with simple OO in Lua,

+and has been add more useful ideas,and more flexible than original Imgui.

 Enjoy it!:)

+# How to Use It?

+Just GIT it

+Using [UFO,Portable distribution of LuaJIT][Ufo] and execute myUI.lua (example file)

+Just read the code in myUI.lua and lib/component.lua ... etc,and you'll know how to use it

 # License